Bestselling suspense author drew from her own 'passionate' first love for new novel

 People will often say that reading books helps them escape the humdrum realities of their day to day lives.

-For bestselling author Charlotte Rixton, writing them can have the same effect.
+For bestselling author Charlotte Rixon, writing them can have the same effect.

 The One That Got Away tells the story of Clara and Ben, two students who fall madly in love at university in Newcastle, and whose love story echoes throughout the rest of their lives, even after they break up.